rachel-beale/project-3/README.md

 As our third project for General Assembly we were tasked as a group to of 4 to work together and develop a Full Stack application using MERN - MongoDB, Express, React and Node over the course of 7 days.

 Seeded is a community plant-sitting app.
- The app allow users to sign up and communicate with each other to look after their plants while they were away.
-The concept of our app is feature rich, and allowed us to create our own database, pull from external APIs, create responsive user maps, a social media pages with image uplaoding and message boards.
+ The app allow users to sign up and communicate with each other to help find someone to look after their plants while they were away.
+The concept of our app is feature rich, and allowed us to create our own database, pull from external APIs, create responsive user maps, a social media pages with image uploading and message boards.

 Find our completed app here -> [ SEEDED ] (https://rachelbeale-seeded.herokuapp.com)
 If you would like to test the app, you can create your account or please feel free to use the following credentials for a demo account: